 She was acting like she knew exactly what had happened.
 But she didn’t.

 – Anyway, you have work to do, so you won’t be free in the afternoons now.

 She turned her back and headed back up the path to the house at her relaxed pace.
-I was absolutely nailed to the soil in disgust.
-She believed what she said – my arguments, my denials, she took them with this form of indifference that was worse than mistrust, as if I didn’t exist, as if I was something to be reduced, and not just me, Cécile, who she’d always known, me, who she would have hated to punish like this.
+I was absolutely frozen, nailed to the soil in disgust.
+She believed what she said – my arguments, my denials, she just didn’t care about them.
+And that was worse than mistrust, as if I didn’t exist, as if I was something that could be disregarded, and not just me, Cécile, who she’d always known.
+Me, who she would have hated to punish like that.
 My only hope was dad.
 He would react like usual – Who is this guy, little kitten?
 Is he handsome at least and healthy?
-Watch out for the real dickheads, my little kid.
-I needed him to react like that, or my holidays were over.
+Watch out for the real dickheads, kid.
+I needed him to react like that, or my holiday was over.

 – I think you should give your daughter some advice, Raymond.
 I found her in the woods with Salil, this evening, and they seemed to be enjoying themselves rather too much.

 – Why are you saying this?
 What were they doing?

 – I was just kissing him and stuff!
 I said, mustering as much honesty as I could.
 Anne thought we were…